Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/SendReceiveUsingMessageSenderReceiver/readme.md

 For further information on how to create this sample on your own, follow the rest of the tutorial.

 ## What will be accomplished
-In this tutorial, we will write a console application to send and receive messages to a Service Bus queue using MessageSender and MessageReceiver.
+In this tutorial, we will write a console application to send and receive messages to a ServiceBus queue using MessageSender and MessageReceiver.
 MessageSender and MessageReceiver APIs offer a more richer API surface in terms of being able to Defer Messages, Receive Deferred Messages, Peek Messages etc. Thus it allows the User a more granular control on processing of messages but that also means the User has to write more code to renew message locks, complete messages and define how to achieve a basic degree of concurrency while processing messages.